revelroestorf/rails_two_sided_marketplace_rent_my_car/README.md

 This app was designed as part of the CoderAcademy assignment to build a two-sided marketplace.

-PROBLEM DEFINITION - Our cars are often one of our largest assets and in most cases they are under-utilised.
+PROBLEM - Our cars are often one of our largest assets and in most cases they are under-utilised.
 Their high annual cost and depreciation further reduce asset value, producing poor investment outcomes.

 Renting cars, on the other hand, can be a rigid process of when, where and how, most of which are designed to suit the rental company.